sibradzic/upp/README.md

 * Navi 21 (Sienna Cichlid)
 * Navi 22 (Navy Flounder)
 * Navi 23 (Dimgrey Cavefish)
-* Navi 3x *experimental support
+* Navi 3x

+Notes:
-Note: iGPUs found in many recent AMD APUs are using completely different PowerPlay control methods, this tool does not support them.
+* iGPUs found in many recent AMD APUs are using completely different PowerPlay control methods, this tool does not support them.
+* The kernel driver does not fully implement modifying the PowerPlay tables on runtime for Navi 3x cards

 **WARNING**: Authors of this tool are in no way responsible for any damage that may happen to your expansive graphics card if you choose to modify